suresh-gandhi/Problem-Solving/Linked Lists/Remove Linked List Elements.md

 ## Problem Statement

-In a singly Linked list remove all nodes that have value val.
+In a singly Linked list remove all nodes that have value as 'val'.

 ## Sample Illustration